OpenVPN/easy-rsa/doc/EasyRSA-Renew-and-Revoke.md

    `inline` files in the `pki/inline/private` directory include security keys, which MUST only be transmitted over a secure connection, such as `https`.

-   As of Easy-RSA Version 3.2.1, this is the only supported way to renew an expired CA certificate.